CodingEDI/CodingEDI.github.io/content/gallery/saber.md

     icon: home
     url: "https://www.lutraconsulting.co.uk/"
 ---

+### Making a business and a sense of place from open source

 Data is everywhere and without location, it is often difficult to make sense of it.
 With the free and open source [https://inputapp.io](https://inputapp.io)